 After a day or two, this bruising usually fades and disappears completely.
 Strangely, when you use your heavy hoop a second time, you won't have to bruise in that area!
 Weighted hula hooping on your arms and legs will have similar results, with bruising occurring and then disappearing quickly.
 It's unlikely that you will experience bruising in those same areas again.

 Some women bruise easier and more often than others.
-If you notice bruising is still occurring after the first weighted hula hoop session then you may have a medical condition such as anaemia.
+If you notice bruising is still occurring after the first weighted hula hoop session then you may have a medical condition such as anaemia or kidney pain.
 If so it's best to speak with your local doctor for advice and recommendations.

 What should I do when I bruise?